|butternut — cut into chunks

-|lemon — zest only|
+|lemon — zest and juice

-|1||fresh rosemary — finely chopped|
+|fresh rosemary — destalked and finely chopped

 |pine nuts — toasted

-Preheat the oven to 200º C.
+Preheat the oven to 200ºC.

 Line a baking sheet with parchment paper and spread the butternut out on the sheet.
 Drizzle with 2 tablespoons olive oil and season with oregano, salt and pepper.
-Roast for about 40-45 minutes until caramelised and tender.
+Roast for 40-45 minutes until caramelised and tender.

-Heat the remaining olive oil and 1 tablespoon butter in sauté pan.
-Add the leeks and diced shallot.
+Heat the remaining olive oil and the butter in a sauté pan.
+Add the leeks and shallot.
 Cook over a medium heat until soft and translucent.
 Add the chard, lemon zest, chilli and rosemary.
 Once the spinach has wilted down, stir in the barley.
 Deglaze the pan with the wine and reduce down by half.
 Pour in all the stock, cover with a lid and allow to simmer for about 30 minutes.
 The stock should be completely absorbed and the barley tender to the bite.